openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 The "hvactargettemperature" is used by the hvacstatus ON command for pre-conditioning the car.
 This seams to only allow values 19, 20 and 21 or else the pre-conditioning command will not work.

+The "Pausemode" and "chargingmode" mat not working on some cars. as an example "chargingmode" do not work on Dacia Spring cars.

 The Kamereon API Key changes periodically, which causes a communication error.
 To fix this error update the API Key in the bindings configuration.
 The new key value can hopefully be found in the renault-api project: [KAMEREON_APIKEY value](https://github.com/hacf-fr/renault-api/blob/main/src/renault_api/const.py) or in the openHAB forums.